OpenSourceWorkflow/generator-kickstart/README.md

 $ yo kickstart:addbower <name>
 ```

-Don't forget to add your lib to <project-name>.scss or <project-name>.js if needed.
+Don't forget to add your lib to <project-name>.scss or <project-name>.js if needed*.
 Kickstart uses [sass-css-importer](https://github.com/chriseppstein/sass-css-importer) which lets you import CSS with 'CSS:'-prefix.
 See example for more Details.

+* You can always use bower install as well

 ### Example workflow